Dolores's interest in fashion history dates from her teenage years when vintage apparel was widely available in thrift stores.

 In Britain, young working-class men began to adopt historical clothing based on Edwardian designs.
 From Edward VII's nickname, the Teddy Boys wore long, fitted jackets with velvet collars, brocade vests, and drainpipe trousers.
 Mods wore tight-fitting suits, grew their hair out like the Beatles and zipped around town on motor scooters.
 Rockers based their style on an American James Dean look with leather jackets and motorcycles.

 Young men and women began to reject the dress codes of a conservative past when the elite establishment ruled fashion.
 People no longer dressed according to social position or time of day.

-And while the British dressed up, Americans dressed down.
+While the British dressed up, Americans dressed down.
 Jeans, once the uniform of cowboys and farmers, became the symbol of a new laid back kind of freedom.
-College students who no longer saw themselves as an elite class dressed for the common cause, breaking down social position identified by manner of dress.
+College students who no longer saw themselves as an elite class dressed for the common cause, breaking down social positions that were identified by manner of dress.